Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/mirror.rst

 To mirror a selection along a particular global axis press:
 :kbd:`Ctrl-M`, followed by :kbd:`X`, :kbd:`Y` or :kbd:`Z`.
-The image *Mirroring a selection* shows the results of this action after a mesh element has been duplicated.
+The image :ref:`Mirroring a Selection <fig-mesh-duplicating-mirror-selection>` shows the results of this action after a mesh element has been duplicated.

 In Mesh mode, you can mirror the selection on the currently selected :doc:`Transform Orientations </editors/3dview/transform/transform_control/transform_orientations>`